springernature/frontend-playbook/practices/code-review.md

 ## What to look out for

-* Are there syntactic inconsistencies the linter did not catch?
-* Overly complex code.
+* **Accessibility**

-* PRs which are non-atomic and should be split into separate PRs, e.g. a new UI feature combined with an unrelated configuration change.
-* Code which could be split up into reusable modules.
-* Non-performant code.
-Suggest testing with [WebPageTest](https://www.webpagetest.org/) and/or other tools.
-* Inaccessible code.
+  * [Accessibility](../accessibility/accessibility-checklist.md) problems.
 Suggest testing with [pa11y](https://github.com/pa11y) and/or other tools.
     * [internal-only pa11y dashboard](http://pa11y.springernature.com/)

+* **Complexity**

+  * [Overly complex code](https://www.codesimplicity.com/post/what-is-overengineering/): code that solves problems we don't have, or makes things more complex instead of less.
+  * Code that introduces [out-of-date](https://docs.npmjs.com/cli/outdated) or unnecessary dependencies into the project.
-* Do you see something which may have wider ramifications than the author anticipated?
+  * Changes which may have wider ramifications than the author anticipated.
 Double check they are aware which can of worms they have just opened :)

+* **Performance**

+  * [Premature](http://wiki.c2.com/?PrematureOptimization) and/or micro optimisations.
+  * Non-performant code.
+Suggest testing with [Lighthouse](https://developers.google.com/web/tools/lighthouse/), [SpeedCurve](https://speedcurve.com), [WebPageTest](https://www.webpagetest.org/) and/or other tools.

+* **Scope**

+  * [PRs which are non-atomic](https://medium.com/@fagnerbrack/one-pull-request-one-concern-e84a27dfe9f1) and should be split into separate PRs, e.g. a new UI feature combined with an unrelated configuration change.
+  * Code which could be split up into reusable modules.

+* **Security**

+  * Code that introduces potential vulnerabilities.
+Suggest testing with [Snyk](https://snyk.io) and/or other tools.

+* **Syntax**
+  * Syntactic inconsistencies the [linter](https://github.com/springernature/frontend-playbook/blob/master/practices/house-style.md#linting) did not catch.